Name Change in Michigan

 Changing your name on a title means going to a SOS branch office with your wedding or divorce certificate or a court order.
 All owners listed on the title should be present, each with proper identification such as a driver license or state ID card to sign the title application.

-If that's not possible, complete a Appointment of Agent form.
+If that's not possible, complete a Appointment of Agent (Form TR-128).
 This allows the person named on the form to act as an agent and sign on behalf of the title holder.

 Corrected titles cost $15.

 Spouses wishing to change the name on a title following the death of the vehicle owner should also visit a SOS branch office.
-Take the title, a certified copy of the death certificate, a completed Heir to a Vehicle form, and the registration card (or license plate number).
+Take the title, a certified copy of the death certificate, a completed Certification From the Heir to a Vehicle (Form TR-29), and the registration card (or license plate number).

 If there was a lienholder listed on the title, a termination letter will need to be produced.